natareo/assembly-workshop-2021/_episodes/06-arvo-1--architecture.md

 - "Events are well-defined single operations on the system state."
 - "The binary executable is separated into king and serf, the system state, an event log and runtime support."
 ---

+Urbit bills itself as a “XXX operating function.”
+Now that you have some of the syntax of Hoon under your belt, we can examine what the kernel does to implement these features.
+In brief, these are the selling points I make to any developer who asks, “Why bother with Urbit?”

+1. Cryptographic identity.
+2. Version-controlled typed filesystem.
+3. Authentication primitives.
+4. Persistent database.
+TODO pull that dcSpark tweet thread

 We could do worse than to start our exploration of the Urbit kernel than to quote the Whitepaper itself on the subject of Arvo:

 \begin{quote}